SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_Generali.md

 ## Generali Insurance
 <br><br>
 This guide details how to access the interest rates on the Gernerali website.
+In case you you don't have Webscraper.io installed yet - click [here](0Webscraper.io_Setup.md).
+<br><br>
-Go to this [website](https://www.generali.ch/privatkunden/wohnen-bauen/hypotheken).
+If you have Websracper.io installed: Go to this [website](https://www.generali.ch/privatkunden/wohnen-bauen/hypotheken).

 1. Scroll down where the section is with *Useful information about mortgages at a glance*.
 2. Click on the symbol to oben the interest rates.